Marivan: Archaeology

 The archaeological site of Tepe Qaleh Naneh is located in the Marivan plain near the city of Marivan.
 It is a large site that extends to the south and around the modern city.

 Lake Zaribar is roughly at the centre of the Marivan plain.
 The settlement of Qaleh Naneh goes back to the Late Chalcolithic period.
 During that time, this already became a complex society, and had extensive cultural and commercial links with the neighbouring regions.

 A joint Italo-Iranian project, ‘Qaleh Naneh: Text Excavations and Survey in the Marivan Valley’ (QaNaTES), is now conducting the scientific investigations in this region of Marivan.
-It is focusing on the area of the Lake Zarībār and the valley of Marivan, and their development during the Bronze and Iron Ages (ca. 3000-600 BCE).
+It is focusing on the area of the Lake Zarībār and the valley of Marivan, and their development during the Bronze and Iron Ages (c.
+3000–600 BCE).

 The region of Qaleh Naneh is mentioned in cuneiform texts from the time of Amar-Sin (c.
 2046–2037 BC), the third ruler of the Ur III Dynasty.
 A series of ancient place-names is known, that referred to journeys along the mountain roads between Qaleh Naneh area and the Tanjero river valley in Iraq.

 So this area has long time cultural and trade connections to the Diyala valley in Iraq.
 Especially the area around the modern Iraqi city of Halabja is relevant.
 That's where the Tanjero river joins Sirwan river and together they form the Diyala valley.
 Traditionally, the Diyala valley provided an important trade route between Iran and Iraq.

-At the time of Ashurnasirpal II (883-859 BC), the plain of Marivan belonged to 'the region of Zamua', that was probably politically autonomous.
-The region served as the western frontier of the Medes during the reign of Diyako.
-The region continued as a major trade post during the reign of Dariush III.
+At the time of Ashurnasirpal II (883–859 BC), the plain of Marivan belonged to 'the region of Zamua', that was probably politically autonomous.
+The region served as the western frontier of the Medes during the reign of Deioces.
+The region continued as a major trade post during the reign of Darius III.

 Some ancient texts also refer to 'a sea of Zamua'.
 There has been considerable confusion in past scholarship about this location.
-Although Assyriologist Adolf Billerbeck (1834-1908) identified it with Lake Zaribar as early as 1898, other scholars also preferred to identify it with the much bigger Lake Urmia, that is also located in Iran, but a very considerable distance (about 250km) directly to the north of Zaribar.
+Although Assyriologist Adolf Billerbeck (1834–1908) identified it with Lake Zaribar as early as 1898, other scholars also preferred to identify it with the much bigger Lake Urmia, that is also located in Iran, but a very considerable distance (about 250km) directly to the north of Zaribar.